DF begins flu vaccination of elderly people and health professionals

 Vaccination coverage

-Last year, the Federal District did not reach the vaccination coverage target of the campaign.
+Last year, the Federal District did not reach the vaccination coverage goal of the campaign.
 1,048,225 doses against influenza were administered in public and private networks.